 The process for purchasing a townhouse is no different than the process of buying a condo or buying a coop in NYC other than a couple of very important distinctions.

-If you’re purchasing all cash, a closing can take place within 30 days of contract signing.
+If you’re purchasing with an all cash offer, a closing can take place within 30 days of contract signing.
 If you’re purchasing with a mortgage, the process can take up to 45 to 60 days on average, depending on how fast your bank can get you a mortgage commitment letter and a clear to close.

 Owning a townhouse is a very different experience vs owning a condo or co-op apartment.
 You won’t have a building management company and superintendent to take out the garbage, to vacuum the hallways and to shovel the snow.